Black Garlic Aioli

 1- 2 teaspoons hot water

-1. In a blender add the black garlic and egg yolk, blending just enough to blend.
+1. In a blender ( you can use a hand blender instead) or add the black garlic and egg yolk, blending just enough to blend well together.

-3. With the machine running add the oil very slowly.
-The aioli will become thicker as you add the oil.
-Add the oil until it is thick and stands up in soft peaks.
+2. Slowly add the oil in a steady stream with the blender running.
+The aioli will become thicker as the oil is added.
+Add the oil until it is thick like a mayonnaise.
 Pour in the lemon juice and sherry wine vinegar and blend a few more seconds.
 Taste if it is too thick you can lighten it up with a teaspoon or so of hot water and add more salt if you like.

 (If it breaks and the oil separates out and looks like a vinaigrette, don't throw it out.
 In a new bowl add a tablespoon of Dijon mustard and very slowly whisk the broken mixture to the mustard.
 Whisk until it is all incorporated.
 I'm not sure why but this breaks more than any other aioli or mayonnaise.
 Just keep trying until it is emulsified and you will have a wonderful taste experience. )